energysistem/manuals/42498- Music Box CM1/en/06-main_functions.md

 ### Turn ON/OFF

 To turn on your device, press and keep 2 seconds the ON/OFF button (4).
-The POWER ON INDICATOR (11) will turn on the heart icon.
+The POWER ON INDICATOR (11) will turn on.
 To turn on your device, press and keep the ON/OFF button (4) for 2 seconds.
 When the device is on, the POWER ON INDICATOR (11) will be illuminated.
 </unique> </quick_guide>